 A website is a very important part of any business.
 People who want to start their own website are very serious about getting the design just right.
-They want to make sure that the end product turns out to be impressive and appealing to their audience.
+They will need to make sure that the end product turns out to be impressive and appealing to a wide array of audiencec.
 However, even the most eloquent people won’t be able to explain in words what the final website design would look like.

 Why making a mockup is important